This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Mouth trauma

-Since children with cerebral palsy have difficulty brushing, flossing, and keeping their teeth clean, it’s especially important that they see a dentist regularly.
-Look for a dentist with experience with special needs children.
+Since children with cerebral palsy have difficulty brushing, flossing, and keeping their teeth clean, they must see a dentist regularly.
+Look for a dentist trained and experienced in working with special needs children.

 Digestive Issues